 Both the Green River and Yampa River offer single and multi-day adventures and offer great opportunities to experience the region in a unique and adventurous way.

-“It’s absolutely gorgeous,” says Tom Kleinschnitz who serves as Moffat County tourism director.
-“The views along the Yampa and Green River corridors and on the Yampa Bench Road in Dinosaur National Monument match or are better than the overlooks at some places in the Grand Canyon.”
+“It’s absolutely gorgeous,” says Tom Kleinschnitz who serves as Visit Moffat County’s tourism director.
+“The views along the Yampa and Green River corridors and on the Yampa Bench Road in Dinosaur National Monument match or are better than the overlooks in the Grand Canyon.”

 On the monument’s eastern edge is Deerlodge Park where visitors can see hundreds of elk year-round.
 There are restrooms and eight camping sites.
 To get there, go west from Craig on Hwy.
 40 to mile marker 44.
 Take the Deerlodge Park Road north for 12 miles, following the paved road to the campground.

 “There are times in the middle of the winter where they’ll bunch up into a herd of hundreds,” Kleinschnitz says.
 “So that’s an opportunity for people to really take incredible pictures.”

 If you seek more wildlife, head east to Maybell and then north to the Sand Wash Basin area where one of the largest wild mustang herds still roam.
 Their biology can be traced back to horses brought over by early explorers from the Old World.
 Sand Wash Basin is 45 miles west of Craig, Colorado.
 Drive west on Hwy.
 40 past Maybell.
 Turn north on Hwy.
 318 and drive about 15 miles.
 Turn right on County Road 67.

 For More Information: